 - Evaluates satellite sites on an ongoing basis to ensure that the care provided is equivalent to the care provided by tertiary care centres

-- Enables Ontario’s five children’s hospitals (tertiary centres) to increase their capacity to provide more complex treatment and/or monitoring
+- Enables Ontario’s five hospitals with specialized childhood cancer programs (tertiary centres) to increase their capacity to provide more complex treatment and/or monitoring

 - Updates community hospital operational standards and guideline documents